 Step 2: Click at the point in the document where you want to add the text box.

 Step 3: Select the Insert tab at the top of the window.

-Step 4: Choose the Drawing option, then click New.
+Step 4: Choose the Drawing option to open the Drawing tool, then click New.

-Step 5: Click the Text box button in the toolbar above the canvas.
+Step 5: Click the Text box icon in the toolbar above the canvas.

 Step 6: Click and hold on the canvas, then drag your mouse to draw the text box.
 Release the mouse button when finished.